Best Arm Identification for Stochastic Rising Bandits: Proofs and Derivations

-\section{Proofs of Section~\ref{sec:succrejects}}
+\subsection{Proofs of Section~\ref{sec:succrejects}}

-In this section, we provide the proofs we have omitted in the main paper for what concerns the theoretical results about \succrejectshort.
-We recall that with slight abuse of notation, as done in Section~\ref{subsec:boundsuccrejects}, we denote with $\Delta_{(i)}(T)$ the $i$\textsuperscript{th} gap rearranged in increasing order, \ie we have $\Delta_{(i)}(T) \leq \Delta_{(j)}(T), \forall i < j$.
+In this appendix, we provide the proofs we have omitted in the main paper for what concerns the theoretical results about \succrejectshort.
+We recall that with a slight abuse of notation, as done in Section~\ref{sec:succrejects}, we denote with $\Delta_{(i)}(T)$ the $i$\textsuperscript{th} gap rearranged in increasing order, \ie we have $\Delta_{(i)}(T) \leq \Delta_{(j)}(T)$ for $2 \le i < j \le K$.

 \begin{lemma} For every arm~$i \in \dsb{K}$ and every round~$t \in \dsb{T}$, let us define: